Rubber bulb: Rubber bulb alternatives

-The rubber bulbs can also be replaced with wheel style pipette filler or flip style pipette filler.
-The flip style pipette fillers have two valves system and have a removable top valve which makes cleaning easy and it can be used with one hand.
-The plastic wheel style pump help reduce the amount of work done by the users, as there are no squeezing involved.
-The liquid is drawn up by use of wheel movement and can be easily released by using the lever.
-They are also easy to clean.
+The rubber bulbs can also be replaced with wheel-style or flip-style pipette fillers.
+The flip-style fillers have two-valve systems and removable top valves, making cleaning easy, and one can be used with one hand.
+A plastic-wheel–style pump helps reduce the amount of work done by the user as there is no squeezing involved.
+The liquid is drawn up by wheel movement and can be easily released with a lever.
+It is also easy to clean.